PCB Laminate Materials: Types, Properties and Considerations

 Manufacturers create laminates by heating and pressing multiple layers of fiberglass material together using a laminator.

-After all, one of the reasons printed circuit boards exist is to facilitate efficient mass production of circuits.
+An effective laminate should allow manufacturers to bond and attach these elements seamlessly.
+After all, one primary purpose of printed circuit boards is to enable efficient mass production of circuits.

 What Are the 10 Types of PCB Laminate Materials?